DouglasTitze/DouglasTitze.github.io/_posts/2023-04-22-Check-If-N-Its-Double-Exist.md

 12 minutes

 **Time Complexity**
-O(n * m) - We will take n to be the number of elements in the list and m to be the number of elements in the list of the indicies of each element.
+O(n * m) - We will take n to be the number of elements in the list and m to be the number of elements in the list of the indices of each element.
-For each element n we search through their respective list of m elements, resulting in the O(n * m) time complexity.
+For each element n, we search through their respective list of m elements, resulting in the O(n * m) time complexity.

 **Space Complexity**
-O(n * m) - We will take n to be the number of elements in the list and m to be the number of elements in the list of the indicies of each element.
+O(n * m) - We will take n to be the number of elements in the list and m to be the number of elements in the list of the indices of each element.
-Since we are sotring a list of m elements for each element it results in a O(n * m) space complexity.
+Since we store a list of m elements for each element, it results in an O(n * m) space complexity.

 **Runtime Beats**
 56.16% of other submissions